Los Angeles study suggests virus much more widespread

 The study conducted April 10-11 by the county and the University of Southern California estimated that approximately 4.1% of the county’s adult population of 8 million has antibodies to the virus.
 When adjusted for margin of error, the infection rate ranged from 2.8% to 5.6%, or about 220,000 to 440,000 adults.

-The study follows other research that has suggested more people have had coronavirus without symptoms — or without feeling ill enough to seek a test.
+The study, which was criticized by some outside experts, follows other research that has suggested more people have had coronavirus than previously determined through testing — many without symptoms or without feeling ill enough to seek a test.
 But it also means that more people have been silent carriers of the virus that has killed more than 1,200 people in California.

-Public health officials emphasized that the study does not mean people should stop practicing social distancing and should assume that most people are still susceptible to the virus.
+Public health officials emphasized that the results do not mean people should stop practicing social distancing and should assume that most people are still susceptible to the virus.

 “Given the high rate of people that may have been infected at some point with COVID-19, we need to assume that at any point in time that we could be infected and that all the other people that we come in contact with could also be infected,” Public Health Director Barbara Ferrer said.

+Dr. George Rutherford, an epidemiologist at University of California, San Francisco, said a lot of coronavirus research results are being released prematurely.
+While he doesn’t think the results will influence decisions to let people return to work, they could be problematic.

+“This is the time when ultra-critical decisions are being made,” Rutherford said.
+“It could come down to something someone hangs their hat on and it turns out it’s not peer reviewed ... and hyped ... and you reach an erroneous conclusion.”

-Until the study was announced, the county has been relying on testing people who are sick or have symptoms of the virus to determine the rate of people with infection and the percent of people who have died.
+Until the study results were announced, Los Angeles had been relying on testing people who are sick or have symptoms of the virus to determine the rate of infection.
 But that statistic is biased because only a limited number of people can get the test and many people are believed to be asymptomatic or could have symptoms consistent with the flu or colds also prevalent this time of year.

 At the time the testing was conducted, the county had reported nearly 8,000 cases, meaning that the actual number was probably 28 to 55 times higher and the fatality rate was much lower than that based on the number of people tested.